-The cybersecurity expert assures that "the challenge is to build a cyberspace that is at the service of mankind".
+The cybersecurity expert assures that "the challenge is to build a cyberspace that is at the service of man".

 What are the challenges and opportunities in cybersecurity today?

 Challenges go hand in hand with opportunities.
-It is like the Chinese expression for 'crisis', which means danger on the one hand and opportunity on the other.
-Any situation of change is an opportunity, and we have to know how to take advantage of the opportunities that cyberspace offers us, because they are enormous.
+It is like the Chinese expression for 'crisis', which on the one hand has the meaning of danger and on the other hand that of opportunity.
+Any status change is an opportunity, and we have to know how to take advantage of the opportunities that cyberspace offers us, because they are enormous.
 The problem is that cyberspace is not conceived as a secure environment, so we have to know how to adapt it to the way we act.
 The challenge is to build a cyberspace that is at the service of man.

-In recent years the number of cyber-attacks has increased, do you think there will be more and more?
+In recent years the number of cyber-attacks has increased issue , do you think there will be more and more?

-Just as Moore's Law states that the number of transistors in a microprocessor doubles approximately every two years, the same thing happens with cyberattacks.
-The number of attacks doubles every two years.
-For several reasons: on the one hand, because there are more and more people connected and also more money moving in cyberspace, and on the other hand because we have better and better techniques to detect these attacks.
+issue Just as Moore's Law states that the number of transistors in a microprocessor doubles approximately every two years, the same thing happens with cyberattacks.
+Every two years, the number of attacks that occur doubles issue .
+For several reasons: on the one hand, because there are more and more people connected and also more money moving in cyberspace, and on the other hand, because we have better and better techniques to detect these attacks.
 That is why it is very important to make cyberspace a safe place in which we can move around.

 Will the wars of this century be fought on the Internet, rather than on a battlefield?

 Yes, in fact, they are already happening.
 These are the so-called 'hybrid wars', which combine Internet, economic, social and psychological warfare.
 Right now we are in a permanent conflict in cyberspace that is not only between states, but also between companies and private citizens or organizations.
 It is not science fiction or something from the future, Internet wars are already happening.